RCFE facility costs

 Whether you buy an existing facility that has residents and staff in place, convert a property you already own into a compliant facility, or search out an ideal building to purchase and modify, housing your senior care business is your largest potential expense.

-Very few assisted living businesses lease buildings; most own the property they utilize.
+Quite a few assisted living businesses lease buildings; many own the property they utilize.
 In California, you must show “control of property” which means you must show proof that you own, are in the process of owning, or renting a property for use as an RCFE.
 Without proof, you won’t be able to submit your license application.

 Down payments vary, depending on the type of loan.
 If you qualify for a 504 SBA loan, you may need to put as little as 10% down.
 A traditional bank loan may require a down payment as high as 40% in some instances.